Spearin/fccw-docs/docs/FieldManuals/battlefield-primer/munitions.md

 These precision-guided munitions use onboard guidance to home in on a target.

 ## Scattered Mines  (MINES)

-These mines are munitions with AP/AT mine submunition payload that deploys the mines over an area
+These mines are munitions with AP/AT mine submunition payload that deploy the mines over an area.

 ## Smoke – Normal

-These munitions dispences visual obscuring smoke to block the line of sight between your forces and the enemy.
+These munitions dispense visual-obscuring smoke to block the line of sight between your forces and the enemy.
 Thermal sights will see through this type of smoke.